rahul-bera1/Internship/Day_1/README.md

 index.js.
 25. Create a module to check if all elements in an array are even numbers.
 Import and test it.
-26. Create a module to check if all elements in an array are prime numbers.
-Import and test it.
-27. Write a module that separates odd and even numbers into two arrays.
-Import and test it.
-28. Create a module to count how many even numbers greater than 50 exist in an array.
-Import it.
-29. Write a module that displays only the prime numbers from a given array.
-Import and test it.
-30. Create a module to calculate the average of even and odd numbers separately in an array.
-Import and test it.